About

 Several years later, and Scott is less-young . . . but still impressionable.
 Despite struggling to find time to create and the drive to create, he is surrendering to the gnawing desire, the need, to revive the press and one again seek out high-quality poems.

-Grey Book Press has started a new journal (Momoware), which is being published in the same guerilla, no-frills fashion as its predecessor.
-The chapbook-sized journal will appear irregularly (shooting for semiannually) and never in summer.
-Also in the tradition of bound, issues will include a handful of poems by a featured poet.
+Grey Book Press started a new journal (Momoware) in 2008, which is still being published in the same guerilla, no-frills fashion as its predecessor.
+The chapbook-sized journal appears irregularly.
+The press also publishes short chapbooks.